 When I described and created the concept of Backstage Leadership™ years ago, I did no say we were getting rid of the top down hierarchical leadership.
 In fact, I gave it more homework.
 Now they also needed to sustain the peer-to-peer, spontaneous collaboration bottom up employee activities whilst not dictating them.

-To the old saying ‘Never attempt to teach a pig to sing; it wastes your time and annoys the pig’, I say don’t attempt to preach hierarchy’s death, it will waste your time, it will reincarnate, it will survive you, and, in the meantime, you’ll annoy them the hell of a lot.
+To the old saying ‘Never attempt to teach a pig to sing; it wastes your time and annoys the pig’, I say don’t attempt to preach hierarchy’s death, it will waste your time, it will reincarnate, it will survive you, and, in the meantime, you’ll annoy them a hell of a lot.